HassanRasoo98/Final-Exam-Schedular/README.md

 # Feedback & complaints
 Incase of problems, suggestions and feedback you can reach out to me at my email: hassanrasool1057@gmail.com Thank you!

-# Todo
-I will try to incorporate this into an API so that in can be hosted on a website.